0xtosh/virtual-wire-organizer/README.md

-# virtual-wire-organizer
+# Virtual Prototype Wiring Planner

-A simple, single-file web application for planning wiring layouts on a virtual prototype board.
+A simple, clunky, single-file web page for planning wiring layouts on a virtual prototype board.